CHTC/chtc-website-source/uw-research-computing/transfer-data-researchdrive.md

 ---

 UW Madison provides a shared data storage for research called [ResearchDrive](https://it.wisc.edu/services/researchdrive/).
-It is possible to transfer files directly between ResearchDrive and CHTC's large data system.
-The instructions in this guide may also work for accessing other data services on campus; contact us if you would like to know more.
+It is possible to transfer files directly between ResearchDrive and CHTC's systems.
+The instructions in this guide may also work for accessing other data services on campus from CHTC; contact us if you would like to know more.

 ## A. Pre-Requisites

 In order to follow the steps in this guide, you need:
-1. Access to a ResearchDrive share, either as PI or member of your PI's group.
+1. Access to a ResearchDrive data share, either as PI or member of your PI's group.
-2. Access to CHTC's "transfer" server, `transfer.chtc.wisc.edu`.

-The instructions provided here are for transferring large input and output files to and from CHTC's large data location on the HTC System, `/staging/`.
-However, it is also possible to transfer files directly between a submit server `/home` directory and ResearchDrive using the same steps.
+2. A CHTC account

 ## B. Transferring Files

-To transfer data between ResearchDrive and `/staging`, do the following:
+To transfer data between ResearchDrive and CHTC, do the following:

-1. **Log in:** Log into the transfer server, `transfer.chtc.wisc.edu`.
+1. **Log in:** Log into the server you would normally use to transfer files into CHTC.
+For moving files to and from your home directory, this will be the submit server.
+For moving files to and from staging, use the transfer server, `transfer.chtc.wisc.edu`.
-2. **Choose a folder:** Navigate to the folder in `/staging` where you would like to get or put files.
+3. **Choose a folder:** Navigate to the folder in CHTC where you would like to get or put files.
-3. **Connect to ResearchDrive:** Run the following command to connect to ResearchDrive, filling in the username of your PI:
+4. **Connect to ResearchDrive:** Run the following command to connect to ResearchDrive, filling in the username of your PI:
     ```
     [alice@transfer]$ smbclient -k //research.drive.wisc.edu/PI-Name